top of page

 Christian was born in the Philippines, where he, unfortunately, didn’t have access to the natural world as the province he lived in was in the process of industrializing.
 Christian’s only interaction with nature came in the form of when it wanted to express itself.
 Such as the typhoons that were a regular occurrence in Christian’s life.
 Their presence had skewed his view of nature for a long time.

-It wasn’t until his time with Sutro Stewards as a volunteer and Habitat Conservation & Restoration intern that he started to really appreciate what nature can offer him.
+It wasn’t until his time with Sutro Stewards as a volunteer and Habitat Conservation & Restoration Intern that he started to really appreciate what nature can offer him.
 The open space of Mt.
 Sutro has influenced Christian to hike other green spaces within the City with his friends, and take in all the benefits local nature offers.
 More importantly, learning about the various native plants within Mt.
 Sutro and the ecosystem services associated with them illuminated their importance to everyone's wellbeing, inspiring Christian to protect them to the best of his abilities.

 Craig Dawson